Hizoco Business Whitepaper

 Core Differentiated Scenarios: Three real business needs — (1) Low-cost original security audit for software and AI tools; (2) Application self-distribution with traceability control to prevent malicious modification; (3) More democratic and equitable revenue distribution.

 HZC Positioning: HZC is a dedicated service usage credential within the Hizoco ecosystem.
 It does not possess virtual currency attributes and is not used for off-chain transactions, financing, or other financial activities.
 Its usage scope is strictly limited to on-chain scenarios specified in this whitepaper.
-Currently, HZC is only used for on-chain proof-of-existence, smart contracts, feature unlocking, node storage incentives, and other closed-loop ecosystem scenarios, circulating solely within the chain system.
+Currently, HZC is only used for on-chain proof-of-existence, contracts, feature unlocking, node storage incentives, and other closed-loop ecosystem scenarios, circulating solely within the chain system.

 Current Stage: Testnet is publicly operational (Mainnet ChainID: 80096); Hizoco App (Android version) is available for download; Developer documentation is open (including official website and open-source repository); AI Agent (OpenAI API compatible, supporting multi-model switching) functionality is available.

-Bottleneck 1: On-Chain Real Activity Far Below Technical Indicators
+1.1 On-Chain Real Activity Far Below Technical Indicators

 Some public chains emphasize theoretical TPS figures or financing scale in their promotions, but after launch, on-chain real economic activities are severely insufficient.
 Industry reviews show that many public chains have mostly test transactions with low real business activity.